 College Scorecard is a great starting point for researching and selecting an education institution.
 You can also use the Scholarship Finder to locate funding relevant to the military community to pay for classes.
 See if you are eligible for the My Career Advancement Account Scholarship to help with education or licensure costs.

 Once you’ve met the requirements to become a college professor, it’s time to find a job in your occupation.
 One of the first places to look is the Military Spouse Employment Partnership Job Search.
-Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers, including Central Texas College and University of Maryland University College.
+Hundreds of partner employers have made the commitment to recruit, hire, promote and retain military spouses in portable careers.

 Professional organizations and networking